BIJOU STANDARD POODLES

 (Imagine housing and raising 24 pups in your home and no one buying your puppies !)

-Sadly no one can "make" anyone gain knowledge to breed better dogs or to breed with good morals and ethics.
+Sadly no one can "make" anyone gain knowledge to breed better dogs,

-The only type or degree of breeding management we have, is memberships to breed clubs, as they will have rules
+The only type or degree of breeding management we have,

-(code of ethics) that you need to breed by, in order to sustain your membership.
+(code of ethics) that you need to breed by, in order to sustain your membership

-If you plan on breeding you will have to have a SUPPORTIVE spouse or family since this is a time consuming hobby
+If you plan on breeding you will have to have a SUPPORTIVE spouse

 (cleaning, socializing, feeding, raising, selling) having no vacation time for up to 4 months.